1587/speaking-exam/00-part5.md

 ```
 I think there are some advantages below.

-first：I can travel and live in many cities,
-and experience different cultures.
+first：I can experience different cultures.

-Uh..
-i can eat famous dishes of these cities.
+I can eat lots of famous food of these cities.
-such as hot-pot in sichuan, oil noodles in shanxi, barbecue in heilongjiang.
+such as hot-pot in sichuan, oil noodles in shanxi and barbecue in heilongjiang.

-Uh..  nowdays, software projects are too big,
+and nowdays, software projects are too big,
 We need a lot of people from different cities to work together.
-I Learn different knowledge and skills from them.
+and I can learn different knowledge and skills from them.

-Uh...
-we can meet many new friends. that's very helpful for us.
+Also, we can meet many new friends. that's very helpful for us.
 That's all
 ```